DShirk/mb-docs/docs/Products/Grid/Core Features/grid-data-types.md

   ];
 ```

-We use Hierarchy Data Grids to store data for a particular [Grid Instance](./grid-instances.md).
+We use Hierarchy Data Grids to store data in our database for a particular [Grid Instance](./grid-instances.md).
 This format preserves the nested hierarchy structure of the criteria and conclusions objects.

-## Canonical Data Grids

-In order to render the Data Grid in our UI, we must do some conversion to a more representational data format.
-We do this by using a 3-dimensional array.
-A 3-dimensional array of cell objects with no nesting is easily readable as a grid, compared to a 1-dimensional array of nested cell objects.
-This data type is referred to as a **Canonical Data Grid**, where each entry in the 3-dimensional array is a **Canonical Data Row**.

-Each **Hierarchy Data Row** from a **Hierarchy Data Grid** is parsed into a **Canonical Data Row** as a 2-dimensional array.
-Each element in the **Canonical Data Row** array represents a column.

 For instance, here's an example of some data we might want to load into a [Grid Instance](./grid-instances.md).
-Since this fishData object conforms to our [data model](./grid-data-model.md), it is considered a **Hierarchy Data Row**.
+Since this `fishData` object conforms to our [data model](./grid-data-model.md), it is considered a **Hierarchy Data Row**.

 ```js
 const fishData = {